Looking at Angela Merkel’s Leadership Style through the Leipzig Leadership Model

 “Die Getriebenen” showcases what leadership that puts ego second and contribution for the common good first could look like.

 What a coincidence!
 In April 2020, the television film “Die Getriebenen” (The Driven Ones) was broadcast for the first time (available in the ARD Mediathek in German until July 15th, 2020).
-Based on the non-fiction book of the same name by journalist Robin Alexander, the film deals with the reconstruction of decision-making processes in summer 2015 on the question of how Germany should deal with the refugees who came to Europe from war zones (especially Syria) within a short time and in hitherto unknown numbers.
+Based on the non-fiction book of the same name by journalist Robin Alexander, the film deals with the reconstruction of decision-making processes in the summer of 2015 on the question of how Germany should deal with the refugees who came to Europe from war zones (especially Syria) within a short time and in hitherto unknown numbers.

-The film combines the facts, real news broadcasts and images, real statements by top politicians with fictional dialogues to create an overall picture that could not have been known to a wider public.
+The film combines the facts, real news broadcasts, and images, real statements by top politicians with fictional dialogues to create an overall picture that could not have been known to a wider public.
 The audience response and the first film reviews already make the film adaptation seem like a serious perspective on the events of the time.

 Similarities to Leipzig Leadership Model

 The fictional processing of the historic material reveals various references to the Leipzig Leadership Model seen combined in the four aspects of Merkel’s leadership rue, a metaphor appealing to her famous gesture (sometimes also known as Merkel diamond).
-Certain behavioral patterns become visible again and again, from scene to scene and make it clear how the Chancellor unfolds her POWER of leadership.
+Certain behavioral patterns become visible again and again, from scene to scene, and make it clear how the Chancellor unfolds her POWER of leadership.

 Let us apply the rue logic to a couple of film scenes…

 Watch the film and check out whether you share this perspective or not!
 If you find it attractive, you may want to use the rue logic to try and make sense of Chancellor Merkel’s behavior in the next months to come.